 Before the Sector Lockdown command can be issued, the Write Enable command must have been previously issued to set the WEL bit in the Status Register to a logical "1".
-In addition, the Sector Lockdown Enabled (SLE) bit in the Status Register must have also been previously set to the logical "1" state by using the Write Status Register Byte 2 command (see "Write Status Register Byte 2" on page 36).
+In addition, the Sector Lockdown Enabled (SLE) bit in the Status Register must have also been previously set to the logical "1" state by using the Write Status Register Byte 2 command (see "Write Status Register Byte 2" on page 35).
 To issue the Sector Lockdown command, the $\overline{CS}$ pin must first be asserted and the opcode of 33h must be clocked into the device followed by three address bytes designating any address within the 64-Kbyte sector to be locked down.
-After the three address bytes have been clocked into the device after the first byte of data will be ignored.
+After the three address bytes have been clocked in, a confirmation byte of D0h must also be clocked in immediately following the three address bytes.
+Any additional data clocked into the device after the first byte of data will be ignored.
 When the $\overline{CS}$ pin is deasserted, the Sector Lockdown Register corresponding to the sector addressed by A23-A0 will be set to the logical "1" state, and the sector itself will then be permanently locked down from program and erase operations within a time of $t{LOCK}$ .
 In addition, the WEL bit in the Status Register will be reset back to the logical "0" state.